 - Do access controls secure this resource appropriately?

 - How much risk does our Cloud deployment have?
 Where is that risk concentrated?

 - Which security improvements reduce our risk the most?

-The model is organized into three aspects of context:
+The Cloud tagging guide organizes the model into three aspects of context: